A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning: Experiments

+We further evaluate adversarial debiasing when training different parts of the model, as well as pure prompt learning (see \cref{appendix:debiasing_comparison}).
+The best bias results are achieved early on for all techniques in \cref{tab:joint_training}, and reach their optimum within $3$ epochs, so our method is relatively computationally cheap ($\sim 3$ hrs per training run on 1 GPU).
+We note that for models with separate image and text encoders (all VL models in this paper), training prompt embeddings allows precomputation of image embeddings, thus decreasing computational cost significantly.

-\textbf{Generalization across datasets and attributes.} \autoref{tab:cross_dataset} shows the percentage change in bias measures when training the debiasing protocol (\textit{Prompt} in \autoref{tab:debiasing_comparison}) for gender attributes on FairFace then evaluating on UTKFace (and vice-versa).\footnote{Note that training and train-time evaluation on FairFace is on the training subset of FairFace, and testing is on its validation subset, while all measures for UTKFace are on the whole of UTKFace.} Training on FairFace gives large decreases in most bias measures (-73\% to -37\%), while training on UTKFace gives smaller reductions (-35\% to -3\%).
-The FairFace training subset is $\sim 4\times$ larger than UTKFace which may explain the larger bias reductions from training on it.
-The FairFace-trained model when evaluated on UTKFace shows an increase in \textit{NDKL} and a decrease in \textit{MaxSkew}, which may stem from the relatively lower diversity of facial expressions in UTKFace \cite{Karkkainen2021}.
-Debiasing on FairFace thus seems to generalize better, but more work is needed on additional datasets to confirm this.
+\paragraph{Generalization across datasets and attributes.} \autoref{tab:cross_dataset} shows the percentage change in bias measures when training with adversarial loss for gender attributes on FairFace then evaluating on UTKFace (and vice-versa).\footnote{Note that training and train-time evaluation on FairFace is on the training subset of FairFace, and testing is on its validation subset, while all measures for UTKFace are on the whole of UTKFace.} Training on FairFace shows larger reductions in bias metrics (-73\% to -37\%), than training on UTKFace (-35\% to -3\%).
+The FairFace training subset is $\sim 4\times$ larger than UTKFace which may explain the difference in reductions.
+When the FairFace-trained model is evaluated on UTKFace, \textit{NDKL} is increased and \textit{MaxSkew} is decreased, possibly due to lower diversity of facial expressions in UTKFace \cite{Karkkainen2021}.
+Thus, debiasing on FairFace appears to generalize better, but more work is needed to confirm this.

-\autoref{tab:cross_attribute} shows the percentage change in bias measures when training the same debiasing protocol with FairFace for gender attributes, then evaluating on FairFace with race attributes.
-The bias reductions on race (-45\% to -40\%) are slightly lower than the reduction on gender (-79\% to -69\%) but still of significant magnitude, demonstrating that debiasing on one attribute class can result in strong debiasing of other classes.
+Next, we evaluate the change in bias measures when training the same debiasing protocol with FairFace for gender attributes, then evaluating on FairFace with race attributes (see \cref{tab:cross_attribute}).
+The bias reduction on race (-45\% to -40\%) are lower than the reduction on gender (-79\% to -69\%) but still of significant magnitude, demonstrating that debiasing on one attribute class can result in debiasing of other classes.
 Even though FairFace is well-balanced across gender, race, and their intersection, racial bias in the pretrained baseline is more than twice the gender bias (on both \textit{MaxSkew} and \textit{NDKL}).
-Given the larger prevalence of face image datasets with gender annotations, it is encouraging that debiasing on gender also reduces racial bias but further research is needed into cross-attribute debiasing generalization.\\
+Given the greater prevalence of face image datasets with gender annotations, it is encouraging that debiasing on gender also reduces racial bias but further research is needed into cross-attribute debiasing generalization.